See the latest vacancies and find out about working for MSF UKJobs in the UK

-The trial’s Project Management Team, housed in the Manson Unit at MSF UK, manages the project on a day-to-day basis, overseen by a strong governance structure including a Steering Committee and an external Scientific Advisory Committee consisting of world-renowned experts.
+The TB PRACTECAL trial’s Project Management Team, housed in the Manson Unit at MSF UK, manages the project on a day-to-day basis, overseen by a strong governance structure including a Steering Committee and an external Scientific Advisory Committee consisting of world-renowned experts.

-An external and independent Data and Safety Monitoring Board also ensure that the highest standards in patient safety and data reliability met.
+An external and independent Data and Safety Monitoring Board also ensure that the highest standards in patient safety and data reliability are met.

 Independent Ethics Review Boards (ERBs) are charged with protecting the rights, safety and wellbeing of clinical trial participants.

 They review all aspects of a study before deciding whether it can go ahead or not.
 Before a site is allowed to start enrolling patients, the ERB will review all study-related materials including the protocol, standard operating procedures and patient materials.
 ERB’s also perform periodic reviews throughout the study’s duration.

 TB PRACTECAL has been approved by the following independent Ethics Review Boards (ERB):

 - Médecins Sans Frontières/Doctors Without Borders (MSF) Ethics Review Board

 - London School of Hygiene and Tropical Medicine (LSHTM) Observational/Interventions Research Ethics Committee

 - Uzbekistan: Ministry of Health of Republic of Uzbekistan Ethical Committee

 - Belarus: Ethics Committee of the State Institution Republican Scientific and Practical Centre of Pulmonology and Tuberculosis